-If your boards need a new protective coating as part of deck maintenance, or has never had one, you should stain or seal it.
-A stain or sealant will improve its appearance while guarding against the elements.
+If your boards need a new protective coating as part of deck maintenance, or have never had a protective coat, you should stain or seal them.
+A stain or sealant will improve the deck's appearance while guarding against the elements.
 Some types of stain or sealant require new application every few years for best results.

 - Allow a new, unsealed deck to weather for 60 to 90 days before staining.

 - Conduct a water drop test on the deck by pouring a few drops of water on a deck board.
 If the board absorbs the water, the deck definitely needs sealing for protection.
 If the water beads, the wood is already sealed and may only need cleaning, unless you want to change its appearance.

 - Cover nearby plants or shrubs with plastic sheeting to make sure they don’t get spattered with cleaner or stain.